 Spontaneous pushing refers to the pushing efforts that a mother makes on her own as she feels the urge from her body.
 Using this style of pushing is generally easier on the mother and reduces the risk of tearing.
-Spontaneous pushing takes longer to get the baby out than directed pushing, however many women feel that the benefits of not wasting energy, ability to breathe when necessary and allowing the perineum to stretch make the longer pushing time worth the wait.
+Spontaneous pushing takes longer to get the baby out than directed pushing.
+Many women feel the benefits of not wasting energy, ability to breathe when necessary and allowing the perineum to stretch make the longer pushing time worth the wait.

 Exhale pushing can be used to decrease the strength of a push, or to release some of the tension the mother feels.
-Using this style of pushing promotes a gentler, slower pushing phase which may be easier on the mother and baby.
+Using this style of pushing promotes the gentlest, slowest pushing phase which may be easier on the mother and baby.
 To exhale push, the mother will slowly let the air out of her mouth while she pushes instead of holding the air in.
-Some women find that this pushing style helps them stay relaxed and focused during second stage.
+Some women find this this pushing style helps them stay relaxed and focused during second stage.
 Other women find that it is difficult to coordinate exhaling with pushing when their urge to push is overwhelming.

 Some experts feel that a reclining position increases the length of the second stage by causing the woman to push "uphill."
 Others are concerned that reclining positions may cause unnecessary pressure on a mother's back.

-Squatting is the position the body is designed to use to eliminate and give birth in.
-It opens the outlet of the pelvis to allows for an easier passage of the baby.
+Squatting is the position the body is designed to use to eliminate and give birth.
+It opens the outlet of the pelvis to allow for an easier passage of the baby.
 It also helps to prevent perineal tears.
 Some women find that using an upright squatting position helps them focus their efforts to push with the right muscles.
 Other women feel that being upright makes them more in control of their pushing.

 Some mothers find that a squatting position is uncomfortable because their bodies are not familiar with it.
 In that case, tools or props can be used to help the mother maintain a squatting position, such as a squat bar on a hospital bed, a birth stool or a handle or counter that the mother can hold onto for support while she squats.